kennyhyun/linuxdev/README.md

 MEMORY=8192
 ```

-This will adjust cpus and memory, run `vagrant reload` to apply when udpated.
+This will adjust cpus and memory, run `vagrant reload` to apply when updated.

 ### Expand disk size :warning: